jaspergeer/jumcc/README.md

 I've included two additional sample programs in the `sample` directory that you can compile and assemble/link.
 Both depend on `stdlib.umc`

 ## um-C
-um-C is intended to be a strict subset of C. I haven't written a grammar yet but here is a general overview of the language:
+um-C is intended to be a strict subset of C. It is statically typed, enforced by a type checker.
+I haven't written a grammar yet but here is a general overview of the language:

 The `include` directive instructs the preprocessor to insert the contents of another file into the source code at that point.
 The name of the file must be enclosed with `"`:
 ```